Skip to main content

 Use a one-page Act I/II/III scaffold when the client needs a decision document, not a brochure.
 Keep each act to one job.

-In Act I, name the client's problem in their language and add one checkable proof point, or a placeholder such as Add verified impact metric, Add stakeholder quote, or Add current process failure note.
+In Act I, name the client's problem in their language and add one checkable proof point.
+If the proof point is unresolved, mark it as verified impact metric pending source-record verification, stakeholder quote pending source-record verification, or current process failure note pending source-record verification.

 In Act II, lay out your method from general to particular.
 Include stages, owner, client inputs, and one checkpoint artifact such as assumptions list, sample deliverable, or approval review.

 In Act III, state the expected result and the exact ask.
-Use placeholders like Add validated implementation milestone and Add validated outcome indicator until you can verify them.
+If those details are unresolved, mark them as validated implementation milestone pending source-record verification and validated outcome indicator pending source-record verification until verified.

 Quick self-check: can a skim reader answer three questions fast?
 What is wrong, how will this work, and what am I being asked to do?
 Common mistake: vague problem, method without ownership, ask without a next step.